nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Lion and the Lamb
+  - title: Happy Day
-    video: rT-HulZ6TQA
+    video: R_9QiWorBaY
-  - video: LqBpifDpNKc
+  - video: irHGG1CIL0g
-    title: O Praise the Name
+    title: Raise a hallelujah
-  - video: OpfuKKH_SCE
+  - video: 1PIBGxNhoqQ
-    title: O Come to the Altar
+    title: Can't stop Your love
-  - video: y5VutCGsVXE
+  - video: 8SCorW9r_Is
-    title: King of kings, Majesty
+    title: What a friend we have in Jesus
 sermon:
-  video: MIuY98tvi-4
+  video: lRtMyCRXrg8
-  title: Crossroad Online - What is church?
+  title: Crossroad Online - Prayer
-  intro: This week Jon and Louise talk about how we can hear from God and consider
+  intro: Following on from last week's message on hearing from God, Jon and Louise
-    the different ways that He uses to speak to us today.
+    today look at how we can communicate with God and spend time with Him in prayer.
 ---